northox/dnssec-reverb/README.md

 Reverb is straightforward and couldn't be more trustable/easy to audit.
 Enjoy!

+# Release notes
+* **CAUTION** the latest release changed the serial special tag from '\_SERIAL_' to '00001111' to ensure named/nsd compatibility.
+Update your master zone.

 ## Features
 * Supports nsd and bind servers
 * Supports ldns and bind's dnssec tools